Advocacy and Development

 As part of its mandate to improve the eco-system of the industry, MFIN undertook many initiatives in the area of Human Resources such as:

 - Compensation and Benefits Study with Aon Hewitt

 - National Occupational Standards and Training Module for Field Staff

 The NBFC-MFI industry currently employs close to 80,000 employees.
 The Industry faces a lot of cross movement and most of the staff at the field level is let off without any proper action and documentation in case of negligence of duties or any other untoward behaviour and practice.
 The Industry also does not have any formal method of verifying references of new staff.

 MFIN along with Equifax created and launched an Employee Bureau that would be a database with non-financial information of employees.
-The database currently does not have negative reporting and is indented to provide comprehensive information from across levels of hierarchy of member MFIs to support their recruitment processes.
+The database currently does not have negative reporting and is indented to provide comprehensive information from across levels of a hierarchy of member MFIs to support their recruitment processes.
 As on date thirty-three institutions have signed up for the Employee Database.

 It is felt that there is a need to accelerate and scale-up DFS in micro-lending.
 MFIN along with HSBC is implementing a project that aims at finding an appropriate model to provide a basic standard of digital engagement to facilitate cashless disbursement and collections.
-In this project, incubation of two cost effective and scalable models for digital finance will be piloted that can lead to a positive customer experience and demonstration for wider adoption and use.
+In this project, the incubation of two cost-effective and scalable models for digital finance will be piloted that can lead to a positive customer experience and demonstration for wider adoption and use.